 How do you fix yellow leaves on anthurium?

 Start by identifying the causes.
 The most likely issue is overwatering, but nutrient problems, low light, and pests or diseases can also cause leaves to be yellow.
-Once you’ve found the problem, alter the conditions to better suit what the plants need to prevent any more leaves from turning yellow.
+Once you’ve found the problem, alter the conditions to suit better what the plants need to prevent any more leaves from turning yellow.

 Can yellow or brown anthurium leaves turn green again?